-Outbound Inventory Movements
+Outbound Inventory Movements:

-Decrease available quantities
+Decreases available inventory quantities

-A sales order inventory movement has no effect on the general ledger.
+A Sales Order inventory movement has no effect on the general ledger.
 It decreases the inventory quantity available when a sales order is allocated.

 Warehouse transfers do not have any impact on the general ledger and have no related accounting entries as a result.
 A warehouse transfer updates the inventory quantity available table for the correct location of a product in the warehouse.

-Inbound Inventory Movements
+Inbound Inventory Movements:

-Increase available quantities
+Increases available inventory quantities